-Almost everyone in Kerala – from the elderly and more religious to the younger and more practical – live in their own world of self-effacing originality.
+Almost everyone in Kerala – from the elderly and more religious to the younger and more practical – lives in their world of self-effacing originality.
 Their lifestyle is uncomplicated, simply unfussy and they seem to be content with it, looking no further than the simple pleasures of life.

 Kerala, for me, was not just ‘one of the most beautiful and enchanting places in India’ as is often referred to by various web blogs, with all their ruling authority, but much more than that.